 And then I saw David Lynch’s Dune (1984).
 While I have the utmost respect for the filmmaker Lynch… Dune is definitely not a testament of his creativity (it’s not excruciating bad… but barely).

 Hole smokes, was it worth the wait: Dune is a visual masterpiece!
 A masterpiece that needs to be experienced on a big screen in the cinema.
+I really urge everyone to go see it in the theatres, even if only to support your local film houses.
+But this film deserves the be seen on a big white canvas.

 If you have seen Arrival or Blade Runner 2049, you know that Villeneuve likes to show grandiose sets, technical ingenuity and breath-taking scenes.
 He shows this in Dune as well, and it works perfectly in this story.
 The music by the brilliant Hans Zimmer giving the film the final touches to it all.